 (B) A detailed hydrogeological study determines loading rates exceeding 450 gallons per 1/2 acre per day would not increase nitrate-nitrogen concentration in the groundwater beneath the site or any downgradient location to above 5 mg/L.

 (d) Sand filter systems may be installed in soils, fractured bedrock, or saprolite diggable with a backhoe if, in the judgment of the agent, the soils, fractured bedrock, or saprolite is permeable to the extent that effluent will absorb adequately and not hinder the performance of the filter or absorption field.
 The agent may require that an absorption test be conducted to determine the permeability of the bedrock or saprolite.
-Test methods must be acceptable to the department.
+Test methods must be acceptable to DEQ.

 (A) Where ground slope does not exceed 12 percent, a capping fill, 12-inch deep trench may be installed in accordance with OAR 340-071-0265, except that when installed in fractured bedrock or saprolite, the cap material must be Soil Group B.